-Step 3: Mirror a Bit of Your Tot’s Intensity in Your Tone and Gestures
+Step 3: Mirror a Bit of Your Toddler’s Intensity in Your Tone and Gestures

-The first 2 parts of Toddler-ese are a big help, but the third is the magic key!
-Your little one may not understand all your words, but she’s brilliant at reading your voice and face (a right-brain specialty).
-That’s why mirroring a bit of your child’s emotion with your tone of voice, facial expression and body language lets you connect perfectly with her sweet spot!
+The first two parts of Toddler-ese are a big help, but the third is the magic key!
+Your little one may not understand all your words, but they're brilliant at reading your voice and face (a right-brain specialty).
+That’s why mirroring a bit of your child’s emotions with your tone of voice, facial expression and body language lets you connect perfectly with their sweet spot!

-- Voice.
+Voice.
 Use more oomph than normal, but speak at a lower volume than your child is using.
-Reflect some of the fear, frustration and other emotions you hear in her tone of voice, at about a third of her intensity.
+Reflect some of the fear, frustration and other emotions you hear in their tone of voice, at about a third of their intensity.
 (If your child is very shy or sensitive, you will probably have to use a bit less intensity.)
-Gradually bring your voice back to normal as she begins to calm.
+Gradually bring your voice back to normal as they begin to calm.

 It can take a little time to get the hang of Toddler-ese.
 So, if you’re just learning and still feel self-conscious talking like that, no worries––just start out slowly.
 Use it first for the little up and downs.
 Once you get more comfortable with it, gradually start using it for more turbulent upsets.
 I guarantee that you will love using it.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.